Dissecting Transformers: A CLEAR Perspective towards Green AI: Results

 \section{Results}

-\subsection{RQ1) How consistent are energy measurements across repeated trials, and how complete is the captured energy relative to the total consumption?}

-Completeness of Energy Captured: Despite the omission of very small and negligible components, the overall \%Capture at both the block and model level consistently remains above 90\% (Refer Table \ref{tab:gpt-oss}) This demonstrates that summing the measured energies of individual components provides a reliable and near-complete estimate of the total energy consumption dictated by the model’s architecture.
-However we consistently observe low \%Capture(Block) capture of ALBERT variants possible due to factorized embeddings causing higher idle energy consumption.

-Consistency Across trials : Using CLEAR, we find that the average standard deviation of the measured component energies consistently remains below 9.5\% of the respective mean values for components that consume $>5$mJ of energy.
-Furthermore, we observe a clear empirical trend, as both component size and execution time increases, the relative standard deviation decreases.
-For example, components with energy consumption in the range of 0–5 mJ exhibit around 20+\% standard deviation, whereas those consuming 1 J show deviations as low as 0.1 \% (Refer Fig \ref{fig:stddev Variation} in Appendix).
-Such behavior is expected as shorter execution times result in fewer sensor readings, making the measurements more susceptible to idle-energy noise.
-Typically, measurements in the 0–5 mJ range are close to the sensor’s own precision limit, causing higher \% Std.
-Deviation with respect to the Average.
+\textit{Completeness of Energy Captured}: Despite the omission of very small and negligible components, the overall \%Capture at both the block and model level consistently remains above 90\% across different models (Refer Table \ref{tab:gpt-oss} and Appendix \ref{app:Results}).
+As per \circLabel{ii}, we observe that energy of individual components provide a reliable and near-complete estimate of the total energy consumption dictated by the model’s architecture.
+However we consistently observe low \%Capture(Block) of ALBERT variants possible due to factorized embeddings causing higher idle energy consumption.\\ \textit{Consistency Across Trials} : Using \textbf{CLEAR}, we observe that the average standard deviation of the measured component energies consistently remains below 9.5\% of the respective mean for components consuming $>5$mJ of energy.
+As component size and execution time increase, the relative standard deviation decreases(eg: components consuming approximately 1J show deviations as low as 1\% \circLabel{i}).
+Such behavior arises because shorter executions yield fewer sensor samples, making measurements more sensitive to idle-energy noise and the sensor’s precision limits (Refer Appendix \ref{app:StdDev}.)